List of Emmerdale characters introduced in 2001: Carly Hope

 Carly returns to Emmerdale in March 2015.
 She reveals that she has been trying to call Bob on his mobile and turns up in a limousine wanting her father to give her away at her wedding.
 Bob goes with Carly to the ceremony but tries to talk Carly into not going through with the wedding as she has only known her fiancé for four months.
 Carly and Bob have a row and she eventually throws him out of the car and leaves him by the roadside.
 Later that day, she arrives at Bob's café having jilted her fiancé and asks to stay with Bob and his partner Brenda Walker (Lesley Dunlop) until she is back on her feet.
 She immediately clashes with Brenda and is angry with Bob for being absent from her life whilst she was growing up.
 Carly later flirts with Ross Barton (Michael Parr).
 She later kisses Ross after they are set up by his mother Emma (Gillian Kearney).
 They later split after he has an affair with Debbie Dingle (Charley Webb).

-In March 2016, Carly revealed to Marlon Dingle (Mark Charnock) that she gave birth to a son four years previously who tragically died from sudden infant death syndrome (SIDS), who she called Billy.
+In March 2016, Carly revealed to Marlon Dingle (Mark Charnock) that she gave birth to a son four years previously who died from sudden infant death syndrome (SIDS), who she called Billy.

 Throughout 2016, Marlon comforts Carly and they begin a relationship.
 In March 2017, Carly is offered a job working as a holiday rep however she turns it down to stay with Marlon and his daughter April, however a few days later April chokes and Carly stares at her in horror without doing anything.
 Marlon manages to save April but Carly feels guilty about not doing anything to help and rings up to take the job.
 Carly leaves for Spain but decides she cannot go as she loves April too much.
 In June 2017 Carly leaves Emmerdale after Marlon proposes to her and after her dead baby Billy's father Matt came to see her putting a strain on her and Marlon's relationship.